26 March 2008

 International Herald Tribune, France -

-During the same time period, the new report said, the population living in urban areas is projected to rise from 3.3 billion to 6.4 billion. ...
+urban areas is projected to rise from 3.3 billion to 6.4 billion. ...
 (26 February 2008)

 World Bank Group - Washington,DC,USA